This beautiful lemon buttermilk cake with strawberry jam-cream cheese icing is dense, moist, and can be made without a mixer!

 Strawberry Jam-Cream Cheese Icing Ingredients

-You could make a simple buttercream for this cake, but I love the tang cream cheese adds to this cake!
+You could make a simple buttercream for this cake, but I the added tang of cream cheese is beautiful with lemon!
+A half and half ratio of butter to cream cheese works well.

 Also called powdered sugar or confectioners sugar.